abhi16180/auth-supabase/README.md

 ## User authentication using Supabase

-User authentication with space themed UI.User can create new account /log in with existing account
+User authentication with space themed UI.User can create new account /log in with existing account<br>

 #Packages used
 get: ^4.2.5